How to Help Someone with Alcohol Addiction

 Alcohol is one of the oldest and most commonly abused psychoactive substances in the world (NAADAC, 2005).
 It has long been recognized that a key component of what we have come to know as alcohol addiction or alcoholism is the inability to control how much a person drinks (Hernandez-Avila and Kranzler, 2011).
 For some, addiction to alcohol may develop, in part, as compulsive drinking behavior starts in those looking to experience the rewarding, intensely pleasurable effects--and in those who resistant to letting those effects wear off.
 In other words, people begin to repeatedly turn to alcohol use, since their mood may be temporarily enhanced while everyday stresses may be temporarily blocked out.

-Alcohol addiction is a biological, psychological, and social disease, warranting treatment and public policy on its control, distribution, and consumption.
+, warranting treatment and public policy on its control, distribution, and consumption.
 It is a multifaceted illness because it affects more than just the individual alcoholic.
 A key characteristic of alcohol addiction is confusion, pain, disorder, and tragedy for families, communities, and society (Kinney, 2009).

 Causes of alcohol addiction may be genetic, environmental or, more likely, are a combination of both.
 As Charles L. Brewer, an esteemed psychologist and author, expressed it: "Heredity deals the cards, environment plays the hand."